 Build vs. Buy vs. Engage an Agency

 Build internally: Viable for companies with existing development capacity and tight internal integration requirements.
-The economics have improved substantially – a focused automation system in any of these categories can be built with a modest engineering investment at 2025 inference costs.
 The risk is execution bandwidth and the time required to integrate domain knowledge into a production-grade system.

 Engage a specialized automation agency: Relevant when internal development capacity is limited, when the workflow requires domain expertise the internal team does not have, or when timeline matters more than marginal cost savings.
-Agencies with track records in specific automation categories reduce implementation risk substantially.
-The comparison of hiring an AI developer versus an agency covers the tradeoff analysis in detail.
+Agencies with track records in specific automation categories can reduce implementation risk.
+The comparison of hiring an AI developer versus an agency covers the tradeoff analysis in more detail.

 The decision is not purely cost.
-It is whether the automation system needs to be maintained, evolved, and integrated with future systems – which typically favors an agency engagement with a proper handoff to internal teams over a fully outsourced black box.
-For custom AI solutions built around specific business processes, the build vs. buy decision usually comes down to one question: does a vendor solve 80% of the problem with acceptable customization overhead, or does the workflow require tight integration with proprietary data and internal processes that only custom automation can handle?
+It is whether the automation system needs to be maintained, evolved, and integrated with future systems.
+For custom AI solutions built around specific business processes, the build-versus-buy question usually comes down to one thing: does a vendor solve most of the problem with acceptable customization overhead, or does the workflow require tight integration with proprietary data and internal processes that only custom automation can handle?

 FAQ